AAAP 508 Workshop Pacific Northwest Preservation Field School (2 credits)

 AAAP 607 Seminar: Internship II (3 credits)

 Upon returning from summer internships, students enroll in this seminar course in which they will develop an internship portfolio as well as a ten-minute professional presentation and informational poster synthesizing key elements of the internship learning experience.
-Students will present this information to historic preservation faculty members, students, and other members of the architecture and allied arts community.
+Students will present this information to historic preservation faculty members, students, and other members of the College of Design community.

 The following generic course numbers cover required credits given through individualized study: